 The custodial parent can decide to allow the non-custodial parent to claim the child on his taxes.
-In this case, the custodial parent signs Form 8332 which allows the exemption to be passed to the non-custodial parent.
+In this case, the custodial parent signs Form 8332 which allows the non-custodial parent to claim the child.
 The non-custodial parent then files this form with his tax return.
-This qualifies him for the exemption, in addition to possibly qualifying for the child tax credit, but not the earned income credit.
-The custodial parent is still able to claim the earned income tax credit for the child if he meets income and all other requirements for eligibility.
+This qualifies him to claim the child in addition to possibly qualifying for the child tax credit, but not the earned income credit.
+The custodial parent is still able to claim the earned income tax credit for the child if she meets income and all other requirements for eligibility.

 Child Support and Tax Neutrality

 Unlike alimony payments, child support payments are considered tax-neutral.
 This means that the payer cannot deduct or write off the payments, and the recipient cannot claim them as income.
 The way the IRS looks at it, a parent would not buy his child soccer equipment or purchase food and clothing, and then attempt to write this off when tax time comes around.
 Instead, child support payments are treated as the responsibility of the parent to provide the necessities of caring for a child.
 This is also why child support cannot be considered taxable income by the parent receiving payments – because it is to be used for the care and upkeep of a child.

 Can I Claim My Child if I Am Married Filing Separately?

 Typically, married couples fare better at tax time when filing jointly.
 However, circumstances arise in which it makes good tax sense to file separate returns.
 In the case of being married and filing separately, parents can decide between themselves who will claim the child on a tax return.
 Generally, if there is only one child, the parent who qualifies for the largest tax break claims the child on her tax return.
 But married couples filing separately may instead decide to split claiming multiple children and W-4 additional withholding between them.